quickthyme/graffeine/README.md

   ☝️ *There are a handful of data animators included with the library, out-of-box, or you can create your own, so long as it conforms to `GraffeineDataAnimating`.*

+##### Data Binding

+As an alternative to setting data on the layers manually, you can apply data to many layers at once by assigning a special array to GraffeineView's `layerDataInput` field.
+This is a *write-only* field that is primarily intended for use with SwiftUI `@State` bindings, but is perfectly fine to utilize in UIKit driven scenes as well.

 ### Negative Values and Transposing